-To interpret the satellite-detected lake activity in the context of the broader hydrological system under the ice sheet, we mapped potential subglacial water drainage pathways and their uncertainty based on an ensemble of bed elevation grids generated through stochastic simulation (MacKie et al. 2020, 2021; Shackleton et al. 2023).
-We made a 1 km grid for the DML region, limited to ca. <73° south to save computation time, and used ice thickness data from Frémand et al. (2023) as a basis for the simulations, after filtering out surveys conducted before 1990 which have limited locational accuracy.
-Bed elevations were calculated by subtracting ice thicknesses from ice surface elevations extracted from the 500 m REMA mosaic product (Howat et al. 2019), and we also added elevation data from rock outcrops at pixel centroids.
-To model measurement variance accounting for spatially varying characteristics of the bed we chose to cluster the data into 12 regions (Supplementary Fig. 3) using a k-means clustering algorithm on measurement coordinates (MacKie et al., 2023).
-The experimental variogram was calculated using the SciKit-GStat python package (Mälicke, 2022) for normalised bed elevation values in each cluster, giving measurement variance for increasing lag distance in each region.
-We found best-fitting statistical models and parameters for each region based on a least-squares analysis for exponential (clusters 0,5,6,9,11), spherical (clusters 1,2,3,4,8,10), and Gaussian (cluster 7) model fits (Supplementary Fig. 3).
+To interpret the satellite-detected lake activity in the context of the broader hydrological system under the ice sheet, we mapped potential subglacial water drainage pathways and their uncertainty based on an ensemble of bed-elevation-grids-generated through stochastic simulation (water routing analyses following the approaches of MacKie et al. (2020, 2021); and Shackleton et al., (2023).
+We made a 1 km grid for the DML region, limited to ca. <73° south to save computation time, and used We made a 1 km grid for the DML region, limited to ca. <73° south to save computation time, and calculated the probability of each grid cell to contain subglacial streams.
+We did this by first generating 50 equally-likely bed topography grids with continuous, realistic roughness simulated between radar derived ice thickness measurements using a sequential Gaussian simulation algorithm (MacKie et al., 2023).
+Lice thickness data from Frémand et al. (2023) were used as a basis for the simulations, after filtering out surveys conducted before 1990 which have limited locational accuracy., and converting to bBed elevations were calculated data by subtracting it-ice thicknesses from ice extracted surface elevations extracted of from the 500 m REMA mosaic product (Howat et al. 2019), and www also added elevation data from rock outcrops at pixel centroids of the REMA 500 m grid (Howat et al. 2019).
+To model measurement variance accounting for spatially varying characteristics of the bed Wwe chose to divided cluster the region data into 12 regions elusters (Supplementary Fig. 3X) using a k-means clustering algorithm on measurement coordinates (MacKie et al., 2023), and calculated the experimental variogram was calculated using the SciKit-GStat python package (Mälicke, 2022) for normalised measurements bed elevation values in each cluster, giving measurement variance for increasing lag distance in each region, which wWe used to fit found best-fitting statistical models and parameters for each region based on a least-squares analysis for exponential (clusters 0,5,6,9,11), spherical (clusters 1,2,3,4,8,10), and Gaussian (cluster 7) model fits (Supplementary Fig. 3X).